ThadHouse/COMP430/430Documentation/CodeSnippets.md

   }

   method static void MyStatic() {
     #MyDelegate del = DelegateTester.MyMethod; # Not allowed, can't take a delegate to a static.
-This will compile however, which is a bug
     auto n = new DelegateTester();
     MyDelegate del = n.MyMethod;